-The Company is committed to the fair treatment of employees, a safe and healthy workplace, competitiveness of wages and open communication.
+The Company is committed to the fair treatment of employees, a safe, healthy and diverse workplace, competitiveness of wages and open communication.
 The Company believes that providing employees with a safe and pleasant working environment is an important factor in maintaining labour productivity and goodwill in order to produce quality products.
 The Company believes that it has a strong relationship with its employees.
 The future success of the Company depends in part on its ability to attract and retain qualified people.

-The Company's Top Ten Principles are the foundation for its approach to dealing with all aspects of its business, including our people - See "Narrative Descriptions of the Business and Trends: The Company's Vision, Mission and Business Strategy".
+The Company's Ten Guiding Principles are the foundation for its approach to dealing with all aspects of its business, including our people - See "Narrative Descriptions of the Business and Trends: The Company's Vision, Mission and Business Strategy".

-In addition, Martinrea is committed to an operating philosophy based on fairness and concern for people.
+In addition, Martinrea is committed to an operating philosophy based on fairness and concern and respect for people, as well as fostering our diverse culture.
 Accordingly, the Company adopted an Employee Bill of Rights in 2001, still relevant today, as follows: